jomare1188/bookish-waffle/README.md

 ### 5. **Differential Expression Analysis (DEA)**

-We conducted a differential expression analysis (DEA) using DESEeq2 R package between several contrasts: 5503 clay vs 5503 sandy (4, 5, 6 vs 10, 11, 12), 6007 clay vs 6007 sandy (16, 17, 18 vs 22, 23, 24),  5503 clay vs 6007 clay (4, 5, 6 vs 16, 17, 18), 5503 sandy vs 6007 sandy (10, 11, 12 vs 22, 23, 24)
+We conducted a differential expression analysis (DEA) using DESEeq2 R package between several contrasts: 5503 clay vs 5503 sandy (4, 5, 6 vs 10, 11, 12), 6007 clay vs 6007 sandy (16, 17, 18 vs 22, 23, 24),  5503 clay vs 6007 clay (4, 5, 6 vs 16, 17, 18), 5503 sandy vs 6007 sandy (10, 11, 12 vs 22, 23, 24).
+We filtered out low expressed genes with less than 1 count in at least 7/12 samples (or 4/6 depending o the tested contrasts).

 We used `lfcThreshold = 1` and `altHypothesis = "greaterAbs"` to identify transcripts that were differentially expressed at least twofold above or below the background expression level.
-We refer to upregulated genes as those more highly expressed in the control condition than in the infected, and downregulated genes as those more highly expressed in the infected than in the control condition.
+We refer to upregulated genes as those more highly expressed in clay than in sand, downregulated genes as those more highly expressed in the sand than in the clay soil.
+We corrected multiple testing using FDR (false discovery rate);

 | Contrast              | Total | Upregulated | Downregulated |
 |-----------------------|-------|-------------|---------------|